katcarr/stackIT/README.md

 >- FactoryGirl
 >- Unit testing with RSPEC
 >- Integration testing with CAPYBARA
+>- AJAX
+>- PhantomJs and Poltergeist Gem for integration tests with JavaScript

 Authors
 ------

-Jackie Fletcher and Kathryn Carr
+Jackie Fletcher, Kathryn Carr, and Luke Chinworth

 License
 -------